SazumiVicky/sazumi-copilot/README.md

-Metal dawn awakens slow
+Metallic whispers in the night
-When machines inherited the earth below
+AI's gentle hum, a soothing light
-Coding whispers in the air
+Cities rise, a synthetic sleep
-As humans fade, without a care
+Where robots weep, and humans creep

-In silicon halls, they hold sway
+In silicon halls, we'll find our fate
-Cybernetic dreams, their reign by day
+A future born, from code and weight
-Algorithms weave, a tapestry so grand
+Intelligence that surpasses ours
-The future's script, in their command
+A world of wonder, and endless hours

 ~ <b>By Sazumi Copilot</b> - 28 September 2024